Alex Wilson (baseball): Milwaukee Brewers

-Wilson signed with the Milwaukee Brewers on March 24.
-He was designated for assignment on April 29, 2019 and outrighted on May 1.
+On March 24, 2019, Wilson signed with the Milwaukee Brewers on March 24.
+He was designated for assignment on April 29, 2019, and outrighted on May 1.
 He was released by the organization on August 3, 2019.

 Chicago Cubs

-On August 5, 2019, Wilson signed a minor league deal with the Chicago Cubs.
-He became a free agent following the 2019 season.
+On August 7, 2019, Wilson signed a minor league contract with the Chicago Cubs.
+In 10 games for the Triple–A Iowa Cubs, he posted a 1–2 record and 5.11 ERA with 11 strikeouts over 12 1/3 innings pitched.
+Wilson became a free agent following the season on November 4.

-Return to Detroit
+Detroit Tigers (second stint)

-On January 4, 2020, Wilson signed a minor-league contract with the Detroit Tigers with an invitation to spring training.
+On January 4, 2020, Wilson signed a minor league contract with the Detroit Tigers that included an invitation to spring training.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Wilson was released by the Tigers organization on June 25.

-On June 25, 2020, the Tigers released Wilson.

 Wilson announced his retirement from professional baseball on July 28, 2020, and joined the Ballengee Group as an advisor.

 Pitch selection

 Wilson throws three primary pitches.
 He has a four-seam fastball that averages 92 mph (tops out at 97 mph), a two-seam fastball at 88-92 mph (tops out at 96 mph), and a slider in the 86-89 mph range (tops out at 91 mph).
 The two-seam fastball is used as both a cutter and a sinker.
 He throws the cutter more than any other pitch.
 Wilson also throws an occasional curveball and changeup.